 Ani Bundel has been blogging professionally since 2010.
 A Hufflepuff who has also been called a Keyboard Khaleesi, she loves pop culture, TV, movies and cats, not necessarily in that order.
-Current bylines at Elite Daily and Tellyvision, Everything Else Writer at Anibundel.com.
-Former: Founding Editor of Culturess and WizardsandWhatnot.com, Assistant Editor of WinterIsComing.net, and DoctorWhoWatch.com.
+Current bylines at Elite Daily, TellyVisions, and Ani-Izzy.com Former: Founding Editor of Culturess and WizardsandWhatnot.com, Assistant Editor of WinterIsComing.net, and DoctorWhoWatch.com.
 A Woman's Place Is In Your Face.
 Cat Approved.
 Find her on Twitter: @anibundel